scientific-python/specs/meta-spec-0002.md

 Each Core Project monitors proposed SPECs and often members of their community engage in the SPEC design and discussion process.
 Moreover, Core Projects may appear in the `endorsed-by` field of a SPEC header.
-Having a Core project adopt a SPEC signals to the community that the SPEC has been vetted by a mature project with a healthy developer review process in-place.
+Having a Core project endorse a SPEC signals to the community that the SPEC has been vetted by a mature project with a healthy developer review process in-place.
 It also allows more specialized projects to easily see whether the Core Projects they depend on have endorse a given SPEC.